sveltejs/kit/documentation/docs/06-form-actions.md

 ### Alternatives

-Form actions are specifically designed to also work without JavaScript, which means you need to use forms for it.
-If you don't need the page to work without JavaScript and/or you for example want to interact with an API through JSON, you can instead use `+server.js` files:
+Form actions are specifically designed to also work without JavaScript, which means you need to use forms with them.
+If you don't need the page to work without JavaScript, you can instead use `+server.js` files, which also allows you to interact with an API through JSON for example:

 ```svelte
 /// file: src/routes/crud/+page.svelte